 This blog covers content marketing and social media marketing subjects, and they accept guest articles.
 They have rather thorough guidelines to follow, and they won’t accept your pitch if you skip any of them.
 You’ll also need to write a very long, thorough article for them that covers every detail.
 If you can’t commit to that, this isn’t the blog for you.

 Duct Tape Marketing

-This site is a great choice if you’re looking to write content that covers content marketing, social media marketing, SEO, lead generation, advertising and more.
-They follow a strict content calendar, which you’ll see in the form, so make sure your content pitch fits with one of the themes.
+This site is a great place to find content that covers content marketing, social media marketing, SEO, lead generation, advertising and more.
+They aren’t accepting pitches for 2018, but you can still contact them with your ideas.

 This email marketing company has a blog that covers more than just their industry.
 Their marketing blog offers advice about social media marketing, blogging and more.
-They stopped accepting pitches for 2016, but now that it’s 2017, they may be open to your ideas.
+They accept guest contributions.

 This company has one of the leading marketing blogs out there because of their extensive coverage and reach.
 They have a large audience, and their content is heavily relied on.
 They accept guest content for their marketing blog, but make sure your content fits with their guidelines before contacting them.